ivan-hc/AppMan/README.md

 AppMan uses [appimageupdatetool](https://github.com/AppImage/AppImageUpdate) to update AppImages (if zsync support is available), there is also an option to clean all backup files created after each update.

-# How to add applications
-On AppMan I try to add programs that can be updated as much as possible to the latest version.
-However, whether the application is updatable or not, a link to the official website will appear at the end of the installation or by running the `appman -a [program]` command, so that you can always be updated on the latest news of your applications favorite.

-The [sheets I use to compile the programs on my computer are entirely in bash](https://github.com/ivan-hc/AppMan/tree/main/models), and are compiled specifically (for [pkg2appimage recipes](https://github.com/ivan-hc/AppMan/main/models/PKG2APPIMAGE-installer), [DEB packages](https://github.com/ivan-hc/AppMan/main/models/LOCALDEB-installer), [Arch Linux packages](https://github.com/ivan-hc/AppMan/main/models/LOCALARCH-installer) or [AppImages](https://github.com/ivan-hc/AppMan/main/models/WGETSIMPLE-installer)) to speed up uploading of the programs in the list. according to the method in which they can be ready for use.

-Any pull request is welcome, I will do my best to make it possible.

 # Requirement
 AppMan works with:
 - [appimageupdatetool](https://github.com/AppImage/AppImageUpdate) to update AppImages